Lake Whillans: Research

 On 28 January 2013, the Whillans Ice Stream Subglacial Access Research Drilling (WISSARD) team announced that they had reached the lake surface having drilled 800 m through the ice above.
 Drilling was accomplished using a hot-water drill to create a borehole 30 cm in diameter.

 Over the following days the team collected water samples and also sediment cores from the lake bottom.
 Initial analysis of water and sediment has revealed that they contain more than 3,900 kinds of microbial life.
 Bacteria are surviving in this environment without photosynthesis.
 The ecosystem is apparently based on the oxidation of ammonia and methane from sediments laid down at least 120,000 years ago.

 According to WISSARD, the project “marks the first successful retrieval of clean whole samples from an Antarctic subglacial lake”.
 Similar efforts have been undertaken at Lake Vostok, where samples have yet to yield any discoveries, and at Lake Ellsworth, where drilling had to be abandoned.

 These projects may yield insights into the search for life elsewhere in the Solar System.
 In particular, the moons Europa (Jupiter) and Enceladus (Saturn) have large amounts of liquid water beneath icy crusts.

-In January 2015, drilling near the grounding line (transition point from fresh water to sea water) revealed a colony of fish, crustaceans, and jellyfish inhabiting the dark, frigid waters below the ice shelf.
-Images taken with a remote camera showed fish 20 cm and amphipods.
+In January 2015, researchers looking for evidence of a connection between Lake Whillans and the sea failed to find one.
+However, they did make a discovery of fish and crustaceans in seawater, on the ocean side of the grounding line (where the edge of the glacier meets the sea floor).
+Images taken with a remote camera showed fish 20 cm long and amphipods.